 - A. Compliance with this chapter is required for all development including land divisions, site plan and design review, master plan, detailed development plan and conditional use applications and all public improvements.
-Minor Site Plan and Design Review applications shall not be subject to this chapter unless improvements are proposed within the right-of-way. - B. Compliance with this chapter is also required for new construction or additions which exceed fifty percent of the existing square footage of all single and two-family dwellings living space.
+Minor Site Plan and Design Review applications shall not be subject to this chapter unless improvements are proposed within the right-of-way, or as otherwise provided in this chapter. - B. Compliance with this chapter is also required for new construction or additions which exceed fifty percent of the existing square footage of all 3-4 plexes, single and two-family dwellings living space.
 Garages, carports, sheds, and porches may not be included in the calculation if these spaces are not living spaces.
 Accessory dwelling units are not subject to compliance with this chapter.
-All applicable single and two -family dwellings shall provide any necessary dedications, easements or agreements as identified in the transportation system plan and this chapter, subject to constitutional limitations.
+All applicable 3-4 plexes, single and two-family dwellings shall provide any necessary dedications, easements or agreements as identified in the transportation system plan and this chapter, subject to constitutional limitations.
 In addition, the street frontage shall be improved to include the following priorities for improvements: - 1.
 Improve street pavement, construct curbs, gutters, sidewalks and planter strips; and - 2.
 Plant street trees.